Car Insurance Myths Smashed

 Many people think that all excess charges when making a claim are the same but this is not true.
 All insurance companies charge an excess that has to be paid by the insured when he claims.
 However, the amounts or percentages differ from one company to another.
 Some companies may even reduce the cost of your insurance if you agree to pay a higher excess fee..

-To get a FREE car insurance quote, please complete and send the form on this page.
-Thanks!
+Please complete and submit the form on this page.

 All info was correct at time of publishing